 Finally, in Fig.~\ref{fig:Fig6}, we consider photon transport through an inhomogeneous medium of side-coupled qubits, where we introduce inhomogeneity in qubit frequencies ($\delta\omega_{q_j}$) and the qubit-resonator couplings ($g_j$) \cite{Underwood12,See2019,Orell19}.
 For an inhomogeneous or disordered system, the coherent quantum behavior itself has the possibility of showing reduced transmission due to Anderson localization at low intensity as seen in Fig.~\ref{fig:Fig6}(a,b).
-As $I_{\rm in}$ is increased there is an initial loss of quantum coherence due to effective photon-photon interactions even for the inhomogeneous system, \ref{fig:Fig6}(c,d).
-However, at high $I_{\rm in}$, coherent photon transport re-emerges as qubits get saturated by photons and qubits have less effect on photons transiting through the resonators, Fig.~\ref{fig:Fig6}(e,f).
+As $I_{\rm in}$ is increased there is an initial loss of transmission due to effective photon-photon interactions even for the inhomogeneous system, \ref{fig:Fig6}(c,d).
+However, at high $I_{\rm in}$, photon transport re-emerges as qubits get saturated by photons and qubits have less effect on photons transiting through the resonators, Fig.~\ref{fig:Fig6}(e,f).
 We observe that the transmission profile for both homogeneous and inhomogeneous qubits is very similar at high $I_{\rm in}$ as the resonators in the medium are all identical.
 The small difference at high $I_{\rm in}$ is due to non-identical qubits being at different saturation levels.
-The non-monotonic loss and rise of transmission is observed in case of both homogeneous and inhomogeneous qubits as shown in Fig.~\ref{fig:Fig6}(i,j).
-A very interesting effect is seen for the inhomogeneous system, namely, the effective photon-photon interactions end up resulting in a higher transmission than its coherent transport, which is lowered due to Anderson localization.
+The non-monotonic reduction and rise of transmission is observed in case of both homogeneous and inhomogeneous qubits as shown in Fig.~\ref{fig:Fig6}(g,h).
+A very interesting effect is seen for the inhomogeneous system, namely, the effective photon-photon interactions end up resulting in a higher transmission than its photon transport at low intensity, which is lowered due to Anderson localization.